jhyuklee/charnlm-pytorch/README.md

 # Train and test with default settings (LSTM-Char-Small)
 $ python main.py

-# Train with different number of hidden units and epochs
+# Train with different number of hidden units and epoch
 $ python main.py --hidden_dim 200 --epochs 20
 ```